-The CCS provides information to each participant, his or her authorized representative, his or her family members, and other identified planning team members regarding available waiver-Waiver-program-services, service delivery models (i.e. Self-Directed Service and Traditional Service Delivery Model), and qualified providers and availability of service providers on an ongoing basis.
+The CCS provides information to each participant, his or her designated representative, his or her family members, and other identified planning team members regarding available waiver-Waiver program services, service delivery models (i.e. Self-Directed Service and Traditional Service Delivery Model), qualified providers and availability of service providers on an ongoing basis.
 The CCS assists the participant with coordinating and integrating the delivery of supports based on the participant's needs, goals, and preferences.

-For participants choosing to Self-Direct Services delivery model, the CCS informs the participant of their options under the employer authority to identify and select their staff and service providers.
+For participants choosing the Self-Direct Services delivery model, the CCS informs the participant of their options under the employer authority to identify and select their staff and service providers.

 For participants choosing the Traditional Services delivery model, the CCS informs the participant of available DDA-licensed and approved providers.
-The participant, and his or her authorized representative, may explore, interview, and exercise choice regarding these potential providers.
-The CCS assists the participant in scheduling visits with providers and provides a list of providers from which they may make informed choices (including the DDA's website).
+The participant, and his or her legal or authorized representative (if applicable), may explore, interview, and exercise choice regarding these potential providers.
+The CCS assists the participant in scheduling visits with providers and provides a list of providers from which the participant may make informed choice (including the DDA's website).

-The CCS and the DDA encourages participants to learn about multiple providers, including meeting and interviewing staff regarding services, prior to selecting their provider agency.
+The CCS and the DDA encourage participants to learn about multiple providers, including meeting and interviewing staff regarding services, prior to selecting their provider agency.
 Potential providers can discuss how they can support the participant and his or her family in a way that meets the participant's needs, goals, and preferences.